Ojaswy/playing-with-hist/README.md

 instructions, then you could fork this repository to fix that, but don't put answers to the evaluation in a linked fork!)

-You evaluation should contain the following:
+Your evaluation should contain the following:

 * At least one of the projects (1 or 2) completed
 * Tests for your new additions